Measles Outbreak: Everything You Need to Know

 Can people die from measles?

 The CDC estimates that one to three of every 1,000 children who get measles will die from pneumonia or neurologic complications.
 Pneumonia is the number-one cause of death in children with measles.
-Measles can also hide in the brain and cause a different and rare, but deadly, form of brain infection that occurs seven to 21 years later and leads to seizures and a complete loss of mental and physical capacity.
+Measles can also hide in the brain and can cause a very rare, but deadly, form of brain infection that occurs seven to 10 years later and leads to seizures and a complete loss of mental and physical capacity.
 This complication is fatal.

 We mostly hear about children when there are reports of outbreaks.
 What about adults?